Càrn Dearg in the Monadhliath

 Scenery

-The route starts from just above Newtonmore, where Glen Banchor leads to the foothills of the Monadh Liath.
-Ruins of deserted townships can be discovered on the return through this beautiful glen.
+Beginning from just above Newtonmore, this circular hillwalking route follows Glen Banchor into the foothills of the Monadhliath before climbing to the summit of Càrn Dearg.
+On the return, ruins of deserted townships can be discovered scattered through this beautiful and quiet glen.

 Route map